-The Company is dependent on major customers for a significant portion of its sales, and the loss of one or more of its major customers could result in a significant reduction in its profitability as a whole or the profitability at a particular payment.
-For the year ended December 31, 2011, the Company's top ten customers accounted for approximately 47% of its sales.
-During this same period, the Company's two largest customers accounted for approximately 14% and 6%, respectively, of its total sales.
+The Company is dependent on major customers for a significant portion of its sales, and the loss of one or more of its major customers could result in a significant reduction in its profitability.
+For the year ended December 31, 2012, the Company's top ten customers (excluding McFarland's customers) accounted for approximately 45.4% of its sales.
+During this same period, the Company's two largest customers accounted for approximately 13.6% and 5.3%, respectively, of its total sales.